rvsrvs/jasdev.github.io/notes.md

 render_title: true
 ---

-A diary of notes on category theory and functional (reactive) programming.
+A diary of notes on category theory and functional (reactive) programming—this is an attempt to learn in public, so, if there are typos or mistakes (there definitely will be), please [reach out](https://twitter.com/jasdev).

 Here’s an [RSS feed](/notes.xml), for the nerds. <3

 - [All entries.](/notes/all)
 {% assign sorted_entries = site.notes | sort: "date" | reverse %}